s-araqayyum/mlops_a02/README.md

 ## Project Overview 🎯

-This project aims to demonstrate a robust ETL (Extract, Transform, Load) pipeline that uses Apache Airflow for orchestration, Data Version Control (DVC) for data versioning, and GitHub for source control.
+This project aims to demonstrate a robust ETL (Extract, Transform, Load) pipeline that uses Apache Airflow for orchestration, Data Version Control (DVC) for data versioning, coupled with GitHub.
 The goal is to automatically extract news data, ensure its quality, save it in a structured format, and track all changes over time.

 ## Workflow Description 📋